Minister of Immigration, Refugees and Citizenship

-The minister of immigration, refugees and citizenship (ministre de l'immigration, des réfugiés et de la citoyenneté) is a minister of the Crown in the Canadian Cabinet.
-The minister is responsible for Immigration, Refugees and Citizenship Canada, which is the federal department responsible for immigration, refugee and citizenship issues in Canada.
+The minister of immigration, refugees and citizenship (ministre de l'immigration, des réfugiés et de la citoyenneté) is the minister of the Crown responsible for Immigration, Refugees and Citizenship Canada (IRCC).
+The minister is a member of the King's Privy Council for Canada and the Canadian Cabinet.

-The current minister is Sean Fraser.

-Prior to the current position, the portfolios responsible for immigration in Canada throughout history were titled: Immigration and Colonization (1917–36), Mines and Resources (1936–50), Citizenship and Immigration (1950–66), Manpower and Immigration (1966–77), and of Employment and Immigration (1977–96).
-The office as it exists today was created in 1994 by the Department of Citizenship and Immigration Act.
+Lena Diab has served as the minister of immigration, refugees and citizenship since 2025.
+The minister is selected by the prime minister and appointed by the Crown.
+The modern day role was created by the Department of Citizenship and Immigration Act in 1994 and the minister was known as the minister of citizenship and immigration until the present name was adopted in 2015.
+Before the modern-day role was introduced, the portfolios responsible for immigration in Canada throughout history were titled: Immigration and Colonization (1917–36), Mines and Resources (1936–50), Citizenship and Immigration (1950–66), Manpower and Immigration (1966–77), and Employment and Immigration (1977–96).